The best hotels in Eilat

 Herods Palace at $270-430/night is the more family-facing luxury option, with an enormous pool complex and direct access to the North Beach promenade.
 Don't let the price put you off during shoulder season, when rates drop toward $270.
 That's when the value clicks.
 Off-peak luxury in Eilat hits different.

-Eilat's best neighborhoods
+Eilat's best hotel regions

 North Beach is where you want to be.
 It has the best stretch of Red Sea coast, the liveliest promenade, and most of our top-rated hotels.
 South Beach is quieter and more romantic.
 City Center saves you money but costs you convenience.